The Case for Time in Causal DAGs: Nontemporal Causal DAGs

 \subsection{Justifying the Acyclicity Assumption Requires a Notion of Time}

-As discussed, it is unclear what time structure a nontemporal DAG actually refers to.
-This point is particularly problematic when it comes to evaluating the validity of the acyclicity assumption.
-We summarize the relationship between time order and acyclicity in the following remark, which is a direct consequence of the principle that causes precede effects within realizations. \begin{remark}{} A causal cycle between two variables requires that at least one of them refers to quantities at multiple time points. \end{remark} For an illustration, consider another version of the running aspirin and headache example, shown in \cref{fig:justifying_acyclicity}, and assume that aspirin causes subsequent headache and vice versa (after all, if aspirin relieves headaches, the presence of a headache would be a key reason to take aspirin).
+In a nontemporal DAG, it is unclear which time point or set of time points is involved in the definition of each of the random variables.
+This issue is particularly problematic when it comes to evaluating the validity of the acyclicity assumption.
+We summarize the relationship between time order and acyclicity in \cref{remark:cycles}, which is a direct consequence of the principle that causes precede effects within realizations. \begin{remark}{} A causal cycle between two variables requires that at least one of them refers to quantities at multiple time points. \end{remark} For illustration, consider a version of the running aspirin and headache example with multiple possible measurements for each, as shown in \cref{fig:justifying_acyclicity}.
+Assume that aspirin causes subsequent headache and vice versa (aspirin relieves headaches, so the presence of a headache would be a reason to take aspirin).
 If $A$ and $H$ each refer to a quantity at a single time point, the DAG between them is acyclic by the time order.
 A cycle is possible if one or more variables refer to quantities at multiple time points.
 We call such variables \textit{composite} variables.
-Composite variables can either refer to a quantity at a randomly drawn time point (\cref{fig:mixing}), or to an aggregate of quantities at multiple time points (\cref{fig:combination}).
-We refer to the former as \textit{mixing} and the latter as \textit{aggregation}.
+Composite variables can refer to quantities at randomly drawn time points, and they can aggregate quantities at multiple, possibly random, time points.
+For instance, $A$ may be uniformly drawn from $\{A_{t_0},A_{t_2}\}$, or be the sum $A_{t_0}+A_{t_2}$.